Croner Group: 1990s

 In 1999 the company acquired IRPC Group Limited, active in employment, health and safety, compliance and taxation matters.
 Dennis Hunt identified a demand for advisory and compliance services in response to increasing employment legislation and trade union activity in the 1970s.

 2000s

-In 2000 IRPC was rebranded to Croner Consulting alongside several other acquired units.
+In 2002 IRPC was rebranded to Croner Consulting alongside several other acquired units.

-Peninsula Business Services bought Croner Group from Wolters Kluwer in late 2015.
-Peninsula has a presence in Australia, New Zealand, Ireland and the UK.
+In 2013 Croner Group Limited was incorporated.
+As per article of association initial shareholding was exclusively with Wolters Kluwer (UK) Limited.
+In 2016, Peninsula Business Services acquired Croner from Wolters Kluwer.

-Croner's human resources (HR) services support provide software and employment tribunal assistance.
+Croner's human resources (HR) services support provide software and employment legal and tax assistance.
 Health and safety advisors provide help with compliance, audits and also offer crisis support in the event of an incident.
 Croner partner with over 130 associations to allow their members access to additional services, having formed a strategic alliance with the Recruitment and Employment Confederation (REC).

 The IRPC brand (now Croner) primarily concentrates on offering fee protection insurance, a scheme that covers the clients of an accountancy practice for any professional fees that result from an investigation by HM Revenue and Customs.